Prag8855/aab/frontend/content/contact.md

 - **Ask a question**
     Please [ask the right people](/guides/help) first.
 I get a lot of questions, but I can't answer everyone.
 I do not give legal or financial advice.
 I can't answer visa and residence permit questions.
 - **Give feedback**
     Send me your fixes and suggestions.
-It makes my job much easier.
+You can also [make a pull request](https://github.com/All-About-Berlin/aab).
 - **Say thanks**
     I *love* to hear from happy readers!
 You can also [donate €10](/donate) to support my work.
 - **Advertise your business**